sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 In addition to sharing source code, ESDC should consider joining open standards and OSS boards and committees to devise systematic methods for targeted funding work to improve security and find ways to help critical open standards and OSS projects become self-sustainable.
 This could enable ESDC to influence the direction of work, which could also be leveraged by other public administrations.
 It could also provide opportunities to recruit talent.

+To continuously improve its services to the Canadian public, ESDC should continue its efforts in cross-jurisdiction working groups, partnerships and domain specific collaboration.

 ### Secure